adap/flower/examples/quickstart-pandas/README.md

 framework: [pandas]
 ---

-# Flower Example using Pandas
+# Federated Learning with Pandas and Flower (Quickstart Example)

 This introductory example to Flower uses Pandas, but deep knowledge of Pandas is not necessarily required to run the example.
 However, it will help you understand how to adapt Flower to your use case.
-This example uses [Flower Datasets](https://flower.ai/docs/datasets/) to download, partition and preprocess the dataset.
+This example uses [Flower Datasets](https://flower.ai/docs/datasets/) to download, partition and preprocess the [Iris dataset](https://huggingface.co/datasets/scikit-learn/iris).
 Running this example in itself is quite easy.

+This example implements a form of Federated Analyics by which nodes, instead of training a model using locally available data, they run a quiery on the data they own.
+In this example the query is to compute the histogram on specific columns of the dataset.
+These metrics are sent to the server for aggregation.

 ## Project Setup